 | 65% | ~562 ft² | ~56 |

-| Space | Gross ft² | Usable % | Density | Calc.
+| Space | Format | Gross ft² | Usable % | Density | Calc.
 Range | Recommended |

-| South Stage | 1,989 | 60–65% | 10 ft² / person | 119–129 | 115–120 |
+| South Stage | Standing + seated mix | 1,989 | 60–65% | 10 ft² / person | 119–129 | 115–120 |

-| North West Patio | 865 | 60–65% | 10 ft² / person | 52–56 | 50 |
+| North West Patio | Standing + seated mix | 865 | 60–65% | 10 ft² / person | 52–56 | 55 |

 Note on authority.
 These are suggested operational capacities for planning purposes.
 Legal and posted occupancy is determined by the fire marshal or authority having jurisdiction (AHJ) and may differ.
 The AHJ may apply stricter density factors or require additional deductions, particularly for events with alcohol service or elevated crowd risk profiles.
-Before locking in a group-buyout number, confirm with the front office that the operational cap has been validated against the AHJ's posted occupancy load for each space.
+Before locking in a capacity number, confirm with the front office that the operational cap has been validated against the AHJ's posted occupancy load for each space.

 Source diagrams and reference maps used to calculate capacity, confirm dimensions, and communicate space locations to stakeholders.
 Click any image to open full resolution.